CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

     ![The Subscriptions screen displays with the Subscription ID value copied from a list of subscriptions.](media/subscriptions(1).png "Azure Subscriptions")

 ### Task 2: Create an SAP Cloud Appliance

+In this task, you will create an SAP Cloud Appliance by registering a new account on the SAP Cloud Appliance Library, configuring the necessary settings, and deploying an SAP S/4HANA 2023 fully-activated appliance on Microsoft Azure.

 1. Using an internet browser, open the [SAP Cloud Appliance Library](https://cal.sap.com/) website.